 If a new T3447 value was included in the CONFIGURATION UPDATE COMMAND message, the AMF shall consider the new T3447 value as valid and use the new T3447 value with the timer T3447 timer next time it is started.

+If a CAG information IE was included in the CONFIGURATION UPDATE COMMAND message, the AMF shall consider the new "CAG information list" as valid and the old "CAG information list" as invalid.

 ***** Next change *****

 8.2.19.1 Message definition